 As a child I used to walk from my family home to the public library in our small, Indiana town on daily basis.
 Sometimes more.
 Along my way I would pass a pretty building with Corinthian columns and a little flower bed out front.
 The sign in the middle of the flower bed said, "First Church of Christ, Scientist."
 I never equated this building with the many TV commercials I saw for "The Christian Science Monitor" (whatever that was).
-I was never too concerned about the building, and it wasn't until many years later that I thought about how much different my life would be, had I wandered in on one of my excursions around our neighborhood.
+I was never too concerned about the building, and it wasn't until many years later that I thought about how much different my life would have been, had I wandered in on one of my excursions around our neighborhood.
 But, as we learn in Science, divine ideas unfold, perfectly.
 As Mrs. Eddy writes on page 107 of Science and Health with Key to the Scriptures, "God had been graciously preparing me..."

 At one point I found myself 1,400 miles from home, with no money, no job, no transportation, and depending on the kindness of some acquaintances for food and shelter.
 It was the kindness of strangers that returned me to Indiana.
 One provided plane fare, but I had no money for food on the trip home.
 On a lay-over, I was standing outside a major airport terminal trying to stay awake, when a food truck pulled over to the curb, the driver got out, gave me a piece of pie and said, "You look like you need this."
-Before I could say a word, he was back in the truck on off on his way.
+Before I could say a word, he was back in the truck and on his way.
 Now, over twenty years later, I see the intricate web that connected all of the dots in these events, and can say unreservedly, as Mrs. Eddy wrote, "Divine Love always has met and always will meet every human need."
 (Science and Health, p.
 494).

 As I began to read the book, the ideas were so familiar, like I had always known these things, and other thoughts were illuminated and insight and understanding were sharper.
 That week I attended their Wednesday evening meeting.
 The people were all so warm, genuine, and loving.
 I promised to come again.
-At this time I was not seeking a church, I was an ardent agnostic, and drank alcohol and smoked cigarettes and marijuana.
+At this time I was not seeking a church; I was an ardent agnostic, and drank alcohol and smoked cigarettes and marijuana.
+(All things I've been healed of through the study and practice of Christian Science!)
 As time passed, I felt more and more drawn away from this way of life, as I saw the Truth in what I was learning.

 Click Here to read my article in the December 10, 2018 Christian Science Sentinel: A search for home brought me to Christian Science